API-Labels/etiketo/spec.md

 }
 ```

 Etiketo documents are JSON objects containing a `labels` and/or a `links` member.
+The API labels represented in an Etiketo document is the combination of the value labels (listed in the `labels` member) and the link labels (listed in the `links` member).

 ## API Labels: Value Labels